A Unified Approach to Total Vertex Irregularity Strength: Main Results

-Notice that the inner vertices of the 1-labeled edges have a vertex sum of 2 (since they are incident to two edges labeled 1), the inner vertices of the alternating \((s,1)\)-labeled edges have a vertex sum of \(s + 1\), and the inner vertices of the \(s\)-labeled edges have a vertex sum of \(2s\).
-Additionally, each vertex on the boundary between different labeled segments has a vertex sum of \(s + 1\).
+This labeling yields distinct vertex sums: inner vertices of the 1-labeled segment have a vertex sum of 2 (being incident to two edges labeled 1), inner vertices of the alternating \((s,1)\)-labeled segment have a vertex sum of \(s + 1\), and inner vertices of the \(s\)-labeled segment have a vertex sum of \(2s\).
+Vertices at boundaries between segments also have a vertex sum of \(s + 1\).